michaelpeluso/Program-Snippets/Binary-to-Float/README.md

-A C program that prints the binary values of a floating point number which is passed as a parameter.
+A C program that prints the binary values of a floating point number, and vise versa, when passed a parameter.

 For example,
 "00111111010000000000000000000000" would be printed when passed "ftob 0.75"\